 Recipe courtesy of Diana Bauman’s Nourishing Cookies for a Healthy Holiday.

-We’ve been so excited to bring you this recipe.
+We’ve been so excited to bring you this recipe for Allergy-Friendly No Bake Cookies!
 My daughter and I have been planning our week around it.
 No kidding!

 My friend Diana from My Humble Kitchen came out with her new cookbook, Nourishing Cookies for a Healthy Holiday.
 It’s gorgeous and includes 10 naturally sweetened cookie recipes.